CharlyMannion/Helping_Heart/README.md

 ## Week One: MVP
 * By the end of week one, we were thrilled to reach our MVP!
 Although it's safe to say we were knackered
 * We had a sprite that could run around in our game and a dialog box that would pop up and allow the player to help NCPs
+* We had a really simple back end, hosted on Heroku, that kept track of usernames and scores
+* Our game design document was completed
 * Check out some screenshots of our game by the end of week 1:

 * Player enters a username and presses play
 <img width="1340" alt="Screenshot 2020-11-06 at 13 17 26" src="https://user-images.githubusercontent.com/28218869/98370650-cfb2fe80-2032-11eb-887c-9b3d3332c864.png">